yazish/Oral-Messaging-System/README.md

 # Oral Messaging System

-This repository provides a single Python program `myNode.py` that implements the peer node described in `a3.html`:
+This repository provides a modular Python implementation of the peer node described in `a3.html`:

 - UDP gossip mesh for announcing peers and forwarding unique gossip messages while pruning stale entries.
 - Oral Messages (OM) consensus across a five-word distributed "database" with recursive sub-consensus forwarding.